Russia's central bank makes huge interest rate hike to try to prop up falling ruble | Headlines

 - Estonia

-Russia's central bank on Tuesday made a large interest rate hike of 3.5 percentage points, an emergency move designed to fight inflation and strengthen the ruble after the country's currency reached its lowest value since early in the war with Ukraine.
-The decision to bring the key rate to 12% was announced after a meeting of the bank's board of directors was called Monday as the ruble declined.
-The fall comes as Moscow increases military spending and Western sanctions weigh on its energy exports.
+Russia's central bank made a big interest rate hike Tuesday, an emergency move designed to fight inflation and strengthen the ruble after the country's currency reached its lowest value since early in the war with Ukraine.

+The central bank hiked its key rate 3.5 percentage points to 12% after announcing a meeting of its board of directors a day earlier as the ruble declined.

+The Russian currency passed 101 rubles to the dollar Monday, hitting the lowest level in almost 17 months.
+The ruble strengthened after the rate hike announcement but has since given up some of those gains to hit about 98 to the dollar.

-The central bank says demand has exceeded the country's ability to expand economic output, increasing inflation and affecting “the ruble's exchange rate dynamics through elevated demand for imports.”
-“Consequently, the pass-through of the ruble's depreciation to prices is gaining momentum and inflation expectations are on the rise,” the bank said in a statement.
+The central bank says demand for goods has exceeded the country's ability to expand output, increasing inflation and affecting "the ruble's exchange rate dynamics through elevated demand for imports".

+Until now, the ruble's decline suited the government because it increased the amount of rubles for each dollar of oil revenue, helping the Kremlin maintain spending on the military and social programs, Weafer said.

+The government and the central bank have been able to manage the ruble's decline by telling energy exporters when to exchange their dollar earnings.
+"It is an entirely managed currency," Weafer said.

+It was "politically important" for the Russian authorities to have the national currency at less than 100 rubles to the dollar, so once the ruble crossed that sensitive threshold this week, the central bank took action, Guriev said.

+A weaker ruble benefits the government but also means "higher costs for households and for certain parts of the Russian war machine,'' Guriev said.

-President Vladimir Putin's economic adviser, Maksim Oreshkin, on Monday blamed the weak ruble on “loose monetary policy” in an op-ed, adding that central bank has “all the tools necessary” to stabilize the situation and that he expects normalization shortly.
+"If you need to buy (weapon) components in Iran or circumvent sanctions through third countries, you need foreign currency," Guriev said.
+"That's why you have the budget deficit."
+The rate hike came after President Vladimir Putin's economic adviser, Maksim Oreshkin, on Monday blamed the weak ruble on "loose monetary policy" in an op-ed, saying the central bank has "all the tools necessary" to stabilize the situation and that he expects normalisation shortly.

 By raising borrowing costs, the central bank is trying to fight price spikes as Russia imports more and exports less, especially oil and natural gas, with defense spending going up and sanctions taking a toll.
 Importing more and exporting less means a smaller trade surplus, which typically weighs on a country's currency.

-The bank also made a big rate hike of 1% last month, saying inflation is expected to keep rising and the fall in the ruble is adding to the risk.
-Its next meeting on interest rates is planned for Sept.
-15.
+Inflation reached 7.6% over the past three months, the central bank said.
+It also hiked rates 1 percentage point last month, saying inflation was expected to keep rising and the fall in the ruble is adding to the risk.
+Its next meeting is planned for Sept 15.

-After Western countries imposed sanctions on Russia over the invasion of Ukraine in February 2022, the ruble plunged as low as 130 to the dollar, but the central bank raised its key interest rate to as high as 20% in the days afterward and enacted capital controls that stabilized the currency's value.
-It has cut rates in the months since.
+After Western countries imposed sanctions on Russia over the invasion of Ukraine in February 2022, the ruble plunged as low as 130 to the dollar, but the central bank raised its key interest rate to as high as 20% in the days afterward and enacted capital controls that stabilised the currency's value.
+It later began cutting rates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)